vstinner/vstinner.github.io/draft/pyconfig-dev-mode.rst

         bpo-32101: Add PYTHONDEVMODE environment variable (#4624)

-        * bpo-32101: Add sys.flags.dev_mode flag
-          Rename also the "Developer mode" to the "Development mode".
-        * bpo-32101: Add PYTHONDEVMODE environment variable
-          Mention it in the development chapiter.
+Setting ``PYTHONDEVMODE=1`` allows to also enable the development mode in Python child processes, without having to touch their command line.

 Enable asyncio debug mode
 =========================

 I created `bpo-32047: asyncio: enable debug mode when -X dev is used
-<https://bugs.python.org/issue32047>`_. `I asked in the -X dev thread on
+<https://bugs.python.org/issue32047>`_ and `asked in the -X dev thread on
 python-dev
 <https://mail.python.org/pipermail/python-dev/2017-November/150572.html>`_: